 High school prerequisite:

-Note: This course will be taught in Spring 2014 as a special topics course while we pursue the normal approval process to list this course in the ACU course catalog.
+Note: This course will be taught in Spring 2015 as a special topics course while we pursue the normal approval process to list this course in the ACU course catalog.
 Upon successful completion of course requirements, students transferring this course to another university will receive 3 hours of college credit, but they may need to submit the course syllabus or other requested documentation to receive credit towards major requirements.
-Students and their advisors are encouraged to examine the course description and recommended student qualifications to determine the best fit.

 For additional information about the program, please contact: